Variable-length array

-In computer programming, a variable-length array (VLA), also called variable-sized or runtime-sized, is an array data structure whose length is determined at run time (instead of at compile time).

-In C, the VLA is said to have a variably modified type that depends on a value (see Dependent type).
+In computer programming, a variable-length array (VLA), also called variable-sized or runtime-sized, is an array data structure whose length is determined at runtime, instead of at compile time.
+In the language C, the VLA is said to have a variably modified data type that depends on a value (see Dependent type).

 The main purpose of VLAs is to simplify programming of numerical algorithms.